Brothers (Goldman novel): Plot

 Scylla initially convalesces on an island, as he had been in recovery for a decade.
 He later goes to New York State, both New York City and Upstate New York.
 At Princeton University he kills "Arky" Vaughan, who made the suicide chemical, while in New York he kills Milo Standish, who created a chemical that makes other people do his wishes.

 After "Ma" Perkins, the spy who helped him recover, is murdered, Scylla goes to London.
 Scylla initially only knows of two inventions, but learns about the third after Ma's death.
-Scylla kills the Blonde, Perkins's killer, and Division head Beverage dies from suicide after Scylla confronts him.
+Scylla kills the Blond, Perkins's killer, and Division head Beverage dies from suicide after Scylla confronts him.

 The final invention is exploding children made to kill important politicians and scientists to goad major world powers into attacking each other so the United Kingdom, left standing, could rule the world.
 Beverage had already sent exploding children, but they largely detonate prematurely and the mutual retaliation fails to materialize.
-However Babe's wife, Melissa, dies after a cache of children explode in her workplace in the UK; she had been sent there ostensibly to fine-tune speech of amusement park props.
-Scylla was tricked into destroying the cache thinking it was the only major cache, and he was unaware she was there; Beverage knew she would be there.
+Babe's wife, Melissa, has been hired by a facility in England ostensibly to fine-tune speech of amusement park props - in reality, the exploding children.
+Scylla, not knowing her identity, kills her.
 When Babe and Scylla meet, they embrace and cry.

 Background

 Goldman later recalled, "I'd written one sequel before, which was Father's Day, and I had this notion that Doc wasn't dead and I thought, 'Shit, I'll bring him back and see what happens.'

 Goldman stopped writing novels after the publication of Brothers:

 It was one of those funny things.
 It just ended.
 It came as a shock to me.
 I don't know what happened.
 My wife left me the next year and that certainly was a change...
 When I was a novelist - those thirty years - something comes along and hits you and you think, 'Oh my God, that might be interesting,' but I haven't had an idea for that for twenty years now.
 If I started writing a novel tomorrow it wouldn't shock me because, as we all know, it's all instinctive.

+Goldman wrote 16 published novels in the 30 years from 1957 though 1986.
+Though he lived another 32 years after Brothers appeared, he never wrote another novel.